akashbhardwaj2723-png/akash-bhardwaj/README.md

 # akash-bhardwaj
-This is a may first repositry
+This is a may first Git repositry.
 Author-Akash Bhardwaj